Can’t make it to the Toronto International Film Festival? No worries! Try one of these fabulous film festivals instead.

 Toronto Reel Asian International Film Festival

-Though the themes, formats and content of the work can be wildly, exhilaratingly varied, the festival is committed to showcasing contemporary Asian film and to celebrating the expansiveness of contemporary Asian culture.
+Though the themes, formats, and content of the work can be wildly, and exhilaratingly varied, the festival is committed to showcasing contemporary Asian film and to celebrating the expansiveness of contemporary Asian culture.

 Also see: Asian-Owned Businesses in Toronto That Should Be On Your Radar